How To Capture A Stray Dog?

 When they eventually mustered up the courage, they ate out of my outstretched hand (while I was still crouched and turned sideways, not looking directly at them).

 Analyzing their body language and condition as I fed them, I tried to make them more and more comfortable being around us.
-It helps having a partner or someone to help as well.
+It helps to have a partner or someone to help as well.
 My girlfriend modified our plastic Publix bag (or use a poop bag) that was holding our sandwiches that we made into a makeshift water bowl which they sopped up in about 10 seconds.

 Meanwhile, I prepared two leashes in my hand.
 They are very small slip knot ones that shelters use to give to foster parents or when volunteers walk dogs.
 I had some juicy treats in my hand along with the leash, and I rubbed the two together.
 Now the leashes smelt like treats, and I could gently comfort the boys with it.